carolineye326/Wicked-Problems-Final-Project/README.md

 This 3D plot displays the most densely populated areas with spikes; these spikes mainly reside in the northern areas of Cuba because that is where the most developed cities are located.

 ## Urban Areas
+From here we being to zoom in on a specific province of Cuba.
+I chose to focus on Las Tunas, a municipality in central-eastern Cuba.
 ![](cub_pop15.png)
+This plot begins to display the most populated area of Las Tunas, which is located in its central region.
 ![](urbanareas.png)
+The above plot illustrates Las Tunas' population density in more detail.
+Las Tunas has a total population of 207,786 people with a total of 7 urban areas throughout the region; the red dot in its central region depicts where the province is most highly populated, which correlates with its urban areas, while the 6 smaller yellow dots represent where the other main urban areas reside.

 ## Cuba's Human Settlements, Roadways, and Healthcare Facilities